ksmera01/ReadMe-Generator/README.md

   - Run Command: npm install
   - Notes: None

-  ## Testing
+  ## Tests

   - Run Command: npm test

-  ## Instructions
+  ## Usage

   - This application will run through the command line using node.js.
-Please see installation instructions above for more information.
+Please see installation instructions for more information.

   ## License